 The governance body have terms of reference and Taha Māori Kaitiaki - cultural navigator, along with a Māori cultural advisor ensure policy and procedure within the company and the governance body represents Te Tiriti partnership and equality.
 The cultural navigator consults with and reports on any barriers to the senior executive members and Board to ensure these can be addressed.
-Ryman have commenced consultation with resident and whānau input into reviewing care plans and assessment content to meet resident's cultural values and needs.
-Resident feedback/suggestions for satisfaction and improvements for the service are captured in the annual satisfaction surveys, through feedback forms and through meetings.
-These avenues provide tāngata whaikaha the opportunity to provide feedback around how Ryman Miriam Corban can deliver a service to improve outcomes and achieve equity for tāngata whaikaha.
+Ryman consult with resident and whānau through care plan and assessment reviews.
+Resident feedback/suggestions for satisfaction and improvements for the service are captured in the annual satisfaction surveys, through feedback forms and through regular scheduled meetings.
+These avenues provide tāngata whaikaha the opportunity to provide feedback around how James Wattie Retirement Village can deliver a service to improve outcomes and achieve equity for tāngata whaikaha.